cysouw/diathesis/text/c13_zumInfinitive.md

 (i) The preposition and the article are obligatorily fused.
 (ii) The fused preposition/article is always unstressed (e.g. contrastive focus is not possible).
 (iii) The fused preposition/article is inseparable into its component pieces.
-(iv) The infinitive does not allow for any attributive modifiers, neither pre-nominal adjectives nor post-nominal genitives or prepositional phrases.
+(iv) The infinitive does not allow for any attributive modifiers, such as pre-nominal adjectives, post-nominal genitives or prepositional phrases.
-(v) In subordinate position, the preposition+article+infinitive combination is placed inseparably immediately in front of sentence-final finite verb.
+(v) In subordinate position, the preposition+article+infinitive combination is inseparatble, placed immediately in front of the sentence-final finite verb.

 To illustrate these characteristics, I will contrast a location phrase *am Tisch* 'at the table' [@next a] with a grammaticalised phrase *am Arbeiten* 'at work' in the *sein+am‑In­fi­ni­tiv* progressive construction [@next b].
 Superficially, these two sentences look structurally similar.
 For example, both have a fused preposition+article *am*, from *an*+*dem*.